Aiguille Verte: Incidents

 At times the Mont Blanc massif range has estimated 60 deaths per year.
 As part of this range, there have been a number of incidents where climbers or skiers have been killed or gone missing on Aiguille Verte.

 1964 - A freak summer avalanche resulted in the deaths of 14 climbers, who were roped together.

 1990 - Snowboarding pioneer Bruno Gouvy died when he lost control after parachuting from a helicopter.

 2014 - On July 9, the body of Patrice Hyvert, a French climber who went missing on 1 March 1982, was found.
 In October, a skier was killed while skiing the Whymper Couloir when he fell several hundred metres to his death.

 2018 - In January, a skier was killed while skiing the Whymper Couloir.
 In August, three members of an Italian climbing exhibition were killed when slipping on rocks.

 2023 - In June, four were killed on Aiguille Verte.
-Two skiers were killed in separate incidents on Couturier Couloir, and two climbers fell to their death while on the Whymper Couloir.
+Two skiers were killed in separate incidents on Cordier Couloir, and two climbers fell to their death while on the Whymper Couloir.

 2024 - In May, a skier fell 500 meters while descending the Whymper couloir.